 Learn More About Facilitating Multi-Level Classes

-Check out this short video for more ideas about how to make it work:
+Check out this short video for more ideas about teaching to different ability levels within the same classroom:

 Have your Say about Teaching Mixed Level English Classes

 How do you handle ESL or EFL classes of varying levels?
+Or any general tips for how to manage a classroom?
 Leave a comment below and let us know your tips and tricks.
+We’d love to hear from you.